 Emergency presentation is an important predictor of cancer outcomes: patients with cancers that present as an emergency suffer significantly worse outcomes.
-The recent cancer
+The recent cancer strategy for England recommended that the proportion of emergency presentations should

 Notes on interpretation

 There are some cancers, e.g. brain or children's cancers, where emergency presentation is likely to be the most appropriate route to diagnosis.